What can you do as a free member?

 Since this is an old game, you also have to take into account using the Exp.
 Share.
 In modern games like Sword and Shield or Scarlet and Violet, experience points are automatically shared with your entire party after every battle.
 In FireRed and LeafGreen, however, the Exp.
 Share is a single item you have to find and then give to one specific Pokémon to hold.
 That Pokémon will then get half the experience from a battle without having to actually fight.

 This was a major point of contention when the series changed.
-Many people felt that the change made games too easy, often leaving your team overleveled for Gym battles without any way to turn the feature off.
+Many people felt that the change made games too easy, often leaving your team overleveled in Gym battles without any way to turn the feature off.

 I Wish There Were More to This